warunatrivet/uwazi_test/Translate-the-interface.md

 ![Translate the interface](http://huridocs.github.io/uwazi-assets/wiki/screenshots/translate-interface.png)

-In your settings, you can translate the interface of your Uwazi site, such as labels, buttons, etc.
+In Settings you can translate all the interface of your Uwazi site, such as buttons, labels, messages...

-1. Click on the gear icon in the top right corner of the site
+1. Click on the gear icon in the top right corner of the site.

 ![Gear icon](http://www.uwazi.io/wp-content/uploads/2017/04/gear-icon.png)

-2. Click on _Translations_
+2. Navigate to _Translations_ tab and click on System translations.

 ![Translate](http://huridocs.github.io/uwazi-assets/wiki/screenshots/translate-settings-interface.png)

-3. Click the _Translate_ button next to any word/phrase in this list to translate it into another language.
+3. A list of all the phrases used on this context will appear here.
+The first one is the *base phrase*.
+This can't be translated to help you remember which was the context in case you decide to modify all the languages.
+The second and subsequents phrases are related to the different language you have activated in your site.
+Please [contact the development team](https://www.uwazi.io/contact) if you want to activate another language that is not in your site!

 ![Translate](http://huridocs.github.io/uwazi-assets/wiki/screenshots/translate-system.png)

+Note: The *base phrase* and the English phrase are usually the same, but you can freely modify the English one in case you found another phrase that suits better with your way of communication.